gabrijob/DM_proj/README.md

 Scheduling class 3 :49.67025745734469 percent.
 Total time elapsed: 564.0192849636078 seconds.
 ```
-We can see that...
+These computations, using _map_, _reduce_ and _filter_ operations, were conducted by _Spark_ in 3.2 minutes for the first step and 9.40 minutes for the second step.
+Over this time, spark was processing around 32,959,317 lines of data, from the first 100 _task_event_ files available in the google dataset.

-This computations, using _map_, _reduce_ and _filter_ operations, were conducted by _Spark_ in AAAAAAAAAA ms iterating around 32,959,317 lines of data, from the first 100 _task_event_ files available in the google dataset.
+We can see in the first graph that there isn't a very strong relation between a scheduling class of a task, and the frequency with which they can be evicted or killed.
+In general it seems that scheduling classes 0 and 1 have tasks which can be evicted or killed more often then scheduling classes 2 and 3.
+In the second graph the distribution at first looks similar, tasks which have scheduling classes 1 or 2 that are evicted or killed at least once, are less frequent then in the other scheduling classes.
+This time however, Scheduling classes 2 and 3 have tasks that are much more prone to being evicted or killed in their lifetime.